 Note: Supplying this property for formats that do not support wrapping, for example

-- To use Avro, you must have Schema Registry enabled and ksql.schema.registry.urlmust be set in the ksqlDB server configuration file.
-See Configure Avro and Schema Registry for ksqlDB.
+- To use Avro or Protobuf, you must have Schema Registry enabled and ksql.schema.registry.urlmust be set in the ksqlDB server configuration file.
+See Configure ksqlDB for Avro or Protobuf.

-- Avro field names are not case sensitive in ksqlDB.
+- Avro and Protobuf field names are not case sensitive in ksqlDB.
 This matches the ksqlDB column name behavior.